Pipedream Integration Guide

 This affects the source app tokens retrieved from Pipedream:

-• Verify your source app OAuth client (e.g., Notion, Slack) is still active
+• Verify your source app OAuth client (e.g., Notion, Google Drive) is still active

 • Check if the source app tokens have been revoked